brigittesullivan/w4-project-tableau/assignment.md

 #### Tasks:
 Use Tableau to answer the following questions and deliver results using a 5-minute PowerPoint or PDF presentation.
 All questions should be answered using the right visualizations:

-- Show the trend of house prices across Canada in the last 40 years (table housing_price_index).
+1. - Show the trend of house prices across Canada in the last 40 years (table housing_price_index).
+     - **SKIP ERROR WITH DATA**

-- Compare the trend after 2005 with actual benchmark prices in table real_estate_prices to see if there are any differences.
+2. - Compare the trend after 2005 with actual benchmark prices in table real_estate_prices to see if there are any differences.
+    - **CANT DO COMPARISON _ NO DATA**

-- Compare this trend with the trend of office prices.
+3. - Compare this trend with the trend of office prices.
 Which one is getting more expensive, faster?

-- Create a heatmap of Canada with current house prices for each available district.
+4. - Create a heatmap of Canada with current house prices for each available district.

-- Are the price differences between different districts increasing?
+5. - Are the price differences between different districts increasing?

-- Compare the trend of house prices with earnings. *In case you want to plot monthly salary, be aware that the earnings value is per week.
+6. - Compare the trend of house prices with earnings. *In case you want to plot monthly salary, be aware that the earnings value is per week.

-- Did people spend more of their earnings in 2014 than they did in 2001?
+7. - Did people spend more of their earnings in 2014 than they did in 2001?

-- There were several economic crises in the world in the last 40 years, including these four: Black Monday (1987), Recession (early 1990s), dot com bubble (2000 - 2002), Financial crisis (2007 - 2009).
+8. - There were several economic crises in the world in the last 40 years, including these four: Black Monday (1987), Recession (early 1990s), dot com bubble (2000 - 2002), Financial crisis (2007 - 2009).
 Show the effect of these crises on:
   - Earnings
   - House prices
   - Office prices
-  - House constructions
+  - House constructions (normalize as index, standard scalar?, calculated column )
   - Consumer index

-- Plot consumer_index together with housing_price_index and fit the regression line between them.
+9. - Plot consumer_index together with housing_price_index and fit the regression line between them.
 Can we predict consumer_index from the housing_price_index?

+* Yes

-- Try to find an interesting pattern, trend, outlier, etc. from the data used in the above questions.
+10. - Try to find an interesting pattern, trend, outlier, etc. from the data used in the above questions.
   - HINT : Double check all units in the table before any comparison.